Freetown Cotton Tree

 Thousands of black people (then slaves) participated in the American War of Independence.
 They got a promise that veterans of war will be free people – but white people were filled with prejudice and too often the promise was broken.

 Many war veterans with their families decided to return to their home country in Western Africa.
-A group of such people arrived in the site of present day Freetown, founding the city on March 11, 1792.
+A group of such people arrived at the site of present-day Freetown, founding the city on March 11, 1792.

 The giant tree of Freetown

 According to a legend the black settlers disembarked from the ship and went up to a giant tree.
-They held a thanksgiving service under this tree, thanking to God for their deliverance to a free land.
-Now this tree is in the centre of Freetown.
+They held a thanksgiving service under this tree, thanking God for their deliverance to free land.
+Now this tree is in the center of Freetown.